athindran/ProBF/README.md

 # References
 [1] Python simulation and hardware library for learning and control. https://github.com/learning-and-control/core.git.
 Accessed: 2021-11-17.

-[2] A. J. Taylor, V. D. Dorobantu, H. M. Le, Y. Yue, and A. D. Ames.
-Episodic learning with control lyapunov functions for uncertain robotic systems. arXiv preprint arXiv:1903.01577, 2019
+[2] A. Taylor, A. Singletary, Y. Yue, and A. Ames.
+Learning for safety-critical control with control barrier functions.
+In Learning for Dynamics and Control, pages 708–717.
+PMLR, 2020.